Lelekhoa1812/Linguaphile/README.md

 12. **Synonym4** (String, nullable): An optional fourth synonym.
 13. **Note** (String, nullable): An optional notation for the vocabulary.

+## Other Entities

+- **User Entity**: Includes user information (name, email, and avatar selection).
+DAO, database, repository, and ViewModel were implemented to manage user data.
+- **Achievement Entity**: Manages achievements, with corresponding DAO, database, repository, and ViewModel to track progress across vocabulary and mini-games.
+- **MiniGame Entity**: Tracks completion of mini-games, including DAO, database, repository, and ViewModel, enabling progress tracking and storing mini-game attempts for achievements.

 ## App Architecture

 The app utilizes Android architecture components and a multi-fragment structure: